wtLau/poc-nextjs-api-routes-rest/README.md

-# API Routes Example with CORS
+# POC API Routes Example with CORS

+Trying to get Api route to have an open api endpoint for public access

+---

 Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides an easy solution to build your own `API`.